Module 3.12: ARM & Bicep Basics

 Section titled “Did You Know?”-

 Bicep is a transparent abstraction over ARM templates.
 Every Bicep file compiles to a standard ARM JSON template.
 There is no “Bicep runtime” or “Bicep API”---Azure only sees ARM JSON.
-This means Bicep has zero risk of vendor lock-in within Azure: if Bicep were discontinued tomorrow, you would still have valid ARM templates.
+This means the important deployment artifact remains an ARM template, which reduces dependence on Bicep-specific tooling during deployment.
 You can even mix Bicep and ARM JSON in the same deployment using modules.

 -